AriFordsham/GHCWiki/data-parallel/library.md

 - Adds `-package dph` (**SLPJ: correct?**), so that the user can `import Data.Array.Parallel`.
 And so that the right package gets linked in the link step.

 - Runs a special pass called the **vectoriser**.
+This generates a close coupling between the vectoriser and the library:

-This pass generates code that mentions (by Original Name) various functions defined in `dph-prim-seq` or `dph-prim-par` (depending on the compiler flag used).
+  - The vectoriser generates code that mentions (by Original Name) various functions defined in `dph-prim-seq` or `dph-prim-par` (depending on the compiler flag used).
 So if you change where a function is defined in `dph-prim-*`, or the name of the function, you have to make a corresponding change in GHC.
+  - The vectoriser knows quite a lot about the internal working of the library.
+For instance, it knows about the array representation.
+  - Parts of the library are vectorised and since these are low-level parts, they rely on being vectorised in particular ways.
+This means that a particular version of the library will only work correctly with a particular version of the vectoriser and vice versa.  **SLPJ: can you be more precise here?
+Which packages are vectorised?
+What do you meean by "particular ways"?**

 **SLPJ: is it correct that GHC only generates Names in dph-prim?
 If not, could it be made true?**